The Prevent Duty, published by the Government in June 2015, is a national initiative to safeguard children and young people against radicalisation.

 - The development of an action plan;

 - Staff training to enable recognition of radicalisation and understanding of risk;

 - Understanding referral routes and possible interventions – enabling staff to implement their duty effectively;

 - A member of staff designated as Prevent Lead who will oversee the school’s implementation of the Prevent duty.

 The risk of radicalisation is seen as a safeguarding issue.
 Vulnerable children and young people may be targeted in the same way as other areas of risk such as on-line abuse and sexual exploitation.

-The Prevent Duty is included in our Safeguarding Policy – reviewed and adopted by Governors in November 2015.
-The lead member of staff for Prevent is Mrs Spence (Designated Safeguarding Lead).
+The Prevent Duty is included in our Safeguarding Policy – reviewed and adopted by Governors.
+The lead member of staff for Prevent is Miss Harris (Designated Safeguarding Lead) and Mr Redmond.

 The school's Risk Assessment/Action Plan, assessing the risk of radicalisation are below, as are two other useful documents relating to the PREVENT Duty on schools.